Separating code reasoning and editing

 Some noteworthy observations:

-• Pairing o1-preview as Architect with Deepseek as Editor sets a SOTA significantly above the previous best score.
-This result is obtained with Deepseek using the “whole” editing format, requiring it to output a full update copy of each edited source file.
+• Pairing o1-preview as Architect with either Deepseek or o1-mini as Editor sets a SOTA significantly above the previous best score.
+This result is obtained with the “whole” editing format, requiring the Editor to output a full update copy of each edited source file.
 Both of these steps are therefore quite slow, so probably not practical for interactive use with aider.

 • Pairing OpenAI’s o1-preview with Anthropic’s Sonnet as the Editor produces the second best result.
 This is an entirely practical configuration for users able to work with both providers.